SABMIS: Sparse approximation based blind multi-image steganography scheme: Proposed Approach

-\end{linenomath*} where $y_i\in \mathbb{R}^{({p_1+p_3})\times 1}$ is the set of linear measurements, and $\Phi \in \mathbb{R}^{p_3\times p_2}$ is the column normalised measurement matrix consisting of normally distributed random numbers with $p_3>p_2$ and $p_3\in \mathbb{N}$ (i.e., the sparse coefficients are oversampled).
+\end{linenomath*} where $y_i\in \mathbb{R}^{({p_1+p_3})\times 1}$ is the set of linear measurements, and $\Phi \in \mathbb{R}^{p_3\times p_2}$ is the column normalised measurement matrix consisting of normally distributed random numbers with $p_3>p_2$ and $p_3\in \mathbb{N}$ (i.e., the sparse coefficients are oversampled) \footnote{ In the experimental results section, we show how to experimentally pick these coefficients.}.
 This oversampling helps us to perform sparse approximation.
 By employing this approximation (along with our novel embedding rule discussed towards the end of this subsection), we achieve a higher embedding capacity.
-Moreover, our approach gains an extra layer of security because the linear measurements are measurement-matrix encoded small coefficients of the sparse vectors obtained after DCT.
+Moreover, our approach gains an extra layer of security because the linear measurements include measurement-matrix encoded small coefficients of the sparse vectors obtained after DCT.
 Since the distribution of coefficients of the generated sparse vectors is almost the same for all the blocks of an image, we use the same measurement matrix for all the blocks.

-Next, we perform processing of the secret images for embedding them into the cover image.
+Next, we perform processing of the secret images for hiding them into the cover image.
 Let the size of each secret image be $m \times m$.
 Initially, we perform block-wise DCT of each of these images and obtain their corresponding DCT coefficients.
 Here, the size of each block taken is $l\times l$, and hence, we have $\frac{m^2}{l^2}$ blocks for each secret image.
-In our case, $l$ divides $m$, and we ensure that $\frac{m^2}{l^2}$ will be less than or equal to $\frac{r^2}{4\times b^2}$ so that the number of blocks of the secret image is less than or equal to the number of blocks of a sub-image.
+In our case, $l$ divides $m$, and we ensure that $\frac{m^2}{l^2}$ will be less than or equal to $\frac{r^2}{4\times b^2}$ so that the number of blocks of the secret image is less than or equal to the number of blocks of a cover sub-image.
 Thereafter, we arrange these DCT coefficients as a vector in the earlier discussed zig-zag scanning order.
-Let $t_{\hati} \in R^{l^2\times 1}$, for $\hati=1,2,\hdots,\frac{m^2}{l^2}$, be the vector representation of the DCT coefficients of one secret image. {We pick the initial $p_4$ DCT coefficients with relatively larger values (out of the available $l^2$ coefficients) for embedding, where $p_4\in \mathbb{N}$.}
+Let $t_{\hati} \in R^{l^2\times 1}$, for $\hati=1,2,\hdots,\frac{m^2}{l^2}$, be the vector representation of the DCT coefficients of one secret image.
+We pick the initial $p_4$ DCT coefficients with relatively larger values (out of the available $l^2$ coefficients) for hiding\footref{note1}, where $p_4\in \mathbb{N}$. {Omitting the remaining coefficients ($l^2 - p_4$) does not significantly deteriorate the quality of the extracted secret image.}